fancycode/MemoryModule/doc/readme.txt

 License
 --------

-The MemoryModule library is released under the Lesser General Public License (LGPL).
+The MemoryModule library is released under the Mozilla Public License (MPL).

 It is provided as-is without ANY warranty.
 You may use it at your own risk.